TRT Global - Baykar and Leonardo ink strategic UAV pact as Türkiye, Italy deepen defence ties

 Baykar, best known for producing the combat-proven Bayraktar TB2 and the more advanced Akinci drones, has emerged as a leading player in global UAV exports.
 The company has sold its systems to over 30 countries and has gained international attention for the drones’ effectiveness in conflicts such as those in Ukraine, Libya, and Karabakh.

-As President Recep Tayyip Erdogan arrives in Rome, over 500 Italian and Turkish business leaders are gathering for a trade forum aimed at deepening commercial ties between the two Mediterranean states.
+Turkish President Erdogan meets Italian PM Meloni in Rome to strengthen defence ties, and over 500 Italian and Turkish business leaders gather for a trade forum for deepening commercial relations between the two Mediterranean states.

 Baykar’s European expansion continues after Italian airline move